-Matillion integrates with about 100 data sources.
-Customers can request Matillion to build a new data source, but no one outside the company can build new data sources or make improvements to existing sources.
+Customers can pay extra and request that Hevo Data build a new data source, but no one outside the Hevo team can build new data sources or make improvements to existing sources.

 Airbyte is an ELT tool, and does not transform data prior to loading.
 Airbyte offers two options to get your data out of the box: a serialized JSON object and the normalized version of the record as tables.

 Airbyte also offers custom transformations via SQL and through deep integration with dbt, allowing their users and customers to trigger their own dbt packages at the destination level right after the EL.